brandonhorst/docs.lacona.io/docs/getting-started.md

 ### Debugging

-As you are doing development errors happen.
+As you are doing development, errors happen.
 Sometimes, you just want to add a few `console.log` statements for debugging purposes.
 Because these commands are run through Lacona, you will not see log statements printed directly to the console.
 In order to view logs, just run